JuliaData/DataFrames.jl/doc/manual.md

 in the Julia REPL.
 You can learn more about the nature of this new type using standard Julia functions for navigating Julia's type system:

 	typeof(NAtype)

 	super(NAtype)

 	dump(NAtype)

-While the `NAtype` provides the essential type needed to express missingness, the practical way that missing data is denoted using a special constant `NA`, which is an instance of `NAtype`:
+While the `NAtype` provides the essential type needed to express missingness, the practical way that missing data is denoted uses a special constant `NA`, which is an instance of `NAtype`:

 	NA
 	NAtype()